Inference-time Stochastic Ranking with Risk Control: Experiments

-\textbf{Trade-off Results.} We first verify that the proposed TPL ranking model can achieve an effective trade-off between utility and fairness.
-As shown in Fig.~\ref{fig:tradeoff_yahoo}, when the threshold $\lambda$ increases, the utility (risk) of the TPL ranking model increases (decreases) while the disparity measure increases.
-In addition, we verify the claim that TPL model can reduce to the PL and deterministic model.
-When $\lambda=0$, the TPL model reduces to the PL ranking model (Sto).
-When $\lambda \ge \max(\Tilde{s}_d)$, TPL reduces to the deterministic ranking model (Det).
+Here, we first verify that the proposed GPL ranking model achieves effective utility fairness trade-off and reduces to the PL and deterministic models with certain values of $\lambda$ (\textbf{RQ1}).
+Specifically, we show how GPL's utility and fairness varies across different values of threshold $\lambda$.
+Note that we did not apply risk control in this experiment.
+For evaluation, we adopt the widely used NDCG@5 as the utility metric.
+For amortized indivudal fairness, we follow~\citep{oosterhuis2021computationally} to instantiate Eq.~\eqref{eq:def_fair} with $\ell(a,b)=(a-b)^2$ to obtain mean squared disparity $R_{sq-fair}$.
+It measures how the exposure of an item is different from being proportional to its relevance.
+As shown in Fig.~\ref{fig:tradeoff_yahoo}, when the thresholds increases, the utility (risk) of the GPL ranking model increases (decreases) while the disparity measure increases.
+In addition, results verify the claim that the GPL model can reduce to the PL and deterministic model (\textbf{RQ2}).
+When $\lambda_k=0,k=1,...,K$, the GPL model reduces to the PL ranking model (Sto).
+When $\lambda \ge \max(\Tilde{s}_d)$ (e.g., $\lambda_1 \ge 0.4$ on Yahoo for CatBoost in Fig.~\ref{fig:tradeoff_yahoo_cat}), GPL reduces to the deterministic ranking model (Det).